nzfeng/signed-heat-3d/README.md

 Project page with links to paper, pseudocode, supplementals, & videos: [link](https://nzfeng.github.io/research/SignedHeatMethod/index.html)

 This Github repository demonstrates the _Signed Heat Method (SHM)_ on **3D volumetric domains**, solving for (generalized) signed distance to triangle meshes, polygon meshes, and point clouds.
+No assumptions are placed on the input, besides that it be consistently oriented.

 For visualization, the solution is solved on a background tet mesh or grid, which you do _not_ need to supply yourself -- the program discretizes the domain for you, and you just need to supply the geometry to which you'd like the signed distance.